Kid business ideas...

 Kids can learn how to prepare for the future by running their own business.
 It can also help build their confidence.
 I can remember selling Girl Scout cookies to earn prizes, but also to help pay for a trip I wanted to take.
 Learning to approach prospective buyers in a helpful, confident way increased my sales and my own personal worth.
 That’s a lot to walk away with when all you’re doing is selling cookies!

-There are kids in your neighborhood and mine right now that mow lawns, baby sit and tutor.
+There are kids in your neighborhood and mine right now that mow lawns, babysit and tutor.
 There are also kids that help prepare for the family yard sale.
-The learn to price things, not by what they want for it–but by the worth of the item and how it’s depreciated or how the shape it’s in effects it’s worth.
+The learn to price things, not by what they want for it–but by the worth of the item and how it's depreciated or how the shape it's in effects, it's worth.

-I know a mother whose 13 year old son makes over $200 a month on eBay!
+I know a mother whose 13-year-old son makes over $200 a month on eBay!
 Yes–legally.
 He takes his allowance each month ($20), and goes to yard sales finding things to sell on eBay.
 He uses his moms eBay account and the family digital camera to put his listing online.
 He prices everything fairly and after his minimal fee, he always makes a profit.
 Talk about an entrepreneurial spirit at a young age!

 Kids are so computer savvy now–some are building websites for others and charging for their expertise!
 Trust me–I know of several!